junxit/us-congress-bills-113/bill.md

   >       - **(vi)** The percentage of assessments of student knowledge that students passed on the second attempt and the average period of time between the first and second attempts by students, during the period of the participation in the demonstration project by the students.
   >       - **(vii)** The average number of competencies a student acquired while participating in the demonstration project and the period of time during which the student acquired such competencies.
   >       - **(viii)** Such other information as the Director may reasonably require.
+  >     - **(B)** *Employment data*
+  >       - **(i)** *In general* Each eligible entity that carries out a demonstration project under this section may provide to the Director of the Institute of Education Sciences with respect to the students participating in the competency-based education project carried out by the eligible entity the number and percentage of students completing a competency-based education program or course of study offered by such eligible entity who find employment in a field related to the program or course of study of such students.
+  >       - **(ii)** *Technical assistance* The Director of the Institute of Education Sciences shall, at the request of an eligible entity, provide technical assistance to such eligible entity to assist such eligible entity in collecting and reporting accurate information relating to the employment of students participating in a competency-based education project carried out by such eligible entity.
-  >     - **(B)** *Disaggregation* Each eligible entity shall provide the information required under subparagraph (A) disaggregated by age, race, gender, disability status, and status as a recipient of a Federal Pell Grant, provided that the disaggregation of the information does not identify any individual student participating in the demonstration project.
+  >     - **(C)** *Disaggregation* Each eligible entity shall provide the information required under subparagraph (A) disaggregated by age, race, gender, disability status, and status as a recipient of a Federal Pell Grant, provided that the disaggregation of the information does not identify any individual student participating in the demonstration project.
   >   - **(2)** *Evaluation* The Director of the Institute of Education Sciences, in consultation with the Secretary, shall annually evaluate each demonstration project under this section.
 Each evaluation shall include—
   >     - **(A)** the extent to which the eligible entity has met the goals set forth in its application to the Secretary;
   >     - **(B)** the number and types of students participating in the competency-based education offered under the project, including the progress of participating students toward completion of a degree, certificate, or credential, and the extent to which participation and retention in such project increased;